 Why changing the regs would be so challenging:

-While the solution seems simple, it is quite complex.
+While the solution seems simple (change the rules and allow OT to opt out), it is quite complex.
 The Social Security Act (SSA) defines much of Medicare’s regulations.
 The SSA defines explicitly what type of professionals can opt out of Medicare in section 1802(b) of the Social Security Act.

 The way occupational therapy practitioners are categorized under the Social Security Act does not allow occupational therapy practitioners to “opt out” of billing Medicare.
 Therefore, to allow OTs to opt out of Medicare, it would require an act of Congress to change the OTs to the “physician” or “practitioner” category.
 This is not an easy task.
 For example, it has taken 30+ years to pass a 2-page bill allowing OTs to initiate and complete the comprehensive assessment in home health.
 So, one can only imagine how complicated it would be to pass legislation recategorizing therapy practitioners under the SSA.